-• IFRS 9 'Financial Instruments: Classification and Measurement' - effective for annual periods beginning on or after January 1, 2015, with early adoption permitted, introduces new requirements for the classification and measurement of financial instruments.
+IFRS 9 'Financial Instruments: Classification and Measurement' - effective for annual periods beginning on or after January 1, 2015, with early adoption permitted, introduces new requirements for the classification and measurement of financial instruments.
+This Standard has not yet been adopted.